Center for Distance and Innovative Learning

 Office: 233 Keese Hall

 Hybrid/Blended courses combine the best features of face-to-face classroom instruction and instruction online.
-Students are expected to alternately attend regularly scheduled class/lab periods on campus and to have the motivation to study and complete coursework from a distance.
-Online coursework may consist of video lectures, podcasts, webcasts or self-directed instruction.
+Students are expected to alternately attend regularly scheduled course/lab periods on campus and to have the motivation to study and complete coursework online.
+Online coursework may consist of video lectures, podcasts, or self-directed instruction.
 Specific information regarding the online course content is given to students during the scheduled class period.
-On-site or proctored exams may be required.

-To be successful, students should have the ability to:
+To be successful online, students need the ability to:

 - use a web browser (such as Firefox or Google Chrome);